felixbrucker/foxy-proxy/README.md

   - `accountIdToUrl`: accountId -> upstream url, override the default upstream url based on the accountId
   - `historicalRoundsToKeep`: By default keep 720 rounds of historical stats, overwrite here
   - `minerName`: Set a custom miner name
+  - `sendTargetDL`: Set a custom targetDL to send to the miners
 - `listenAddr`: a string representation of the address and port the proxy should listen on (**required**)
 - `useMultiplePorts`: set this to `true` when using blago as blago doesn't support regular urls but only an address and a port